Swimming Pools and Spas

 The public swimming pool program was established in 1947 to prevent the spread of water-borne disease and reduce the risk for accidents at public facilities.
 Facilities serving four or more families are considered public and are required to obtain a license to operate from the health district.
-Public facilities are inspected by the district to monitor their compliance with the Ohio Administrative Code Chapter 3701-31.

 Information for Consumers